 Our lenders will work with you to find an affordable loan that fits your needs.
 Based in central Missouri, we will help guide you through the home buying process — making it as simple and stress-free as possible.

-For a comprehensive, in-depth guide to planning your first home purchase, download our First-Time Homebuyer’s Guide e-book.
-The e-book includes information on:
+For a comprehensive, in-depth guide to planning your first home purchase, download our First Time Home Buyers Guide.
+This e-book includes information on:

 - The do’s and don’ts of buying a home

 - Loan lessons and an explanation of loan types

 - Tips for financing

 - An analysis plan for weighing your options